Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The `contractContentHash` of the signature payload contains the signature hash.
 The algorithm to create a `contractContentHash` is described below.

 1. Create a byte array called `contentBytes`.
-1. Convert `Contract.Content.HashAlgorithm` to bytes and append the bytes to `contentBytes`.
 1. Append `Contract.Content.Id` to `contentBytes`.
 1. Convert `Contract.Content.GroupId` to bytes and append the bytes to `contentBytes`.
 1. Convert `Contract.Content.Validity.NotBefore` to bytes and append the bytes to `contentBytes`.